Congratulations on Your Acceptance to Dean!

 Boomer’s

-Open for lunch and in the evenings until 11:00 p.m., this pub-like option is the place to get what you want when you need that late-night munch, such as wings, subs, salads, burgers, and other grill items.
-Beverages are also available.
+Open after the dining hall closes until 11:00 p.m., this pub-like option is the place to get what you want when you need that late-night munch, such as wings, subs, salads, burgers, and other grill items.
+Smoothies, milkshakes, and other beverages are also available.
 Boomer’s is also the place to go to hang out with friends, play pool and video games, watch sports on the big screen TV and more.

 Bulldog Beanery

-Featuring Starbucks coffee and other beverages, this café also offers pastries, desserts, express sandwiches, and salads.
+Featuring Starbucks coffee and other beverages, this café also offers pastries, desserts, express sandwiches, and salads, as well as a full line of bottled beverages.

 WHAT IS IT LIKE ON THE WEEKENDS?
 IS THERE ENOUGH TO DO?

 90% of students live on campus and we ensure that there are lots of things to do throughout the week, and especially on the weekend!
 Hundreds of fun options are offered throughout the year.
-Our student organizations sponsor programs such as Open Mic, BINGO, magicians, comedian, movies and much more.
-The Office of Student Activities and Leadership Development also sponsors trips off campus including a student-favorite trip to New York City in December.
-Show your Bulldog spirit by attending athletic teams’ competitions and watch dance and theatre students perform in productions.
-Boomer’s Game Room is open every day and offers free pool tables, as well as community use of gaming stations (Nintendo Switch and Playstation).
+Our student organizations sponsor programs such as Open Mic Night, BINGO, magicians, comedian, movies and much more.
+Show your Bulldog spirit by attending athletic teams’ competitions and watch dance and theatre students perform on stage.
+Boomer’s Game Room is open every day and offers free pool tables, as well as community use of gaming stations (Nintendo Switch and PlayStation).
 Interested in friendly competition?
 Join an intramural team such as dodgeball, basketball, futsal, spike ball and more!

 Learn more about student life at Dean.